vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 # Overview

-[Microsoft Security Exposure Management](microsoft-security-exposure-management.md) consolidates security posture data from all your digital assets enabling you to map your attack surface and focus your security efforts on areas at greatest risk.
-The data from Microsoft products gets ingested automatically once connected to Exposure Management, and you can add more connectors from external data sources.
+[Microsoft Security Exposure Management](microsoft-security-exposure-management.md) consolidates security posture data from all your digital assets, enabling you to map your attack surface and focus your security efforts on areas at greatest risk.
+Data from Microsoft Security products like Microsoft Defender for Endpoint, Microsoft Defender for Identity, Microsoft Defender for Cloud, Microsoft Entra ID, and others are automatically ingested and consolidated within Exposure Management.
+You can further enrich and extend this data by connecting to external data sources.

 To provide coverage of all your assets and security signals, Exposure Management provides data connectors that ingest data from other security or asset management products deployed in your environment.
 This means you're able to seamlessly integrate with existing security solutions to: